J. McArdle 1956 - 2020 - Obituary

 He was a successful builder and business owner for many years, beginning working for his father as a teenager and eventually starting his own business.
 Peter had a passion for music, fishing, and sports, as his strong athleticism gave him the ability to pick up almost any sport.

-The family would like express a special thanks to Dr. Mike Feltes.
+The family would like to express a special thanks to Dr. Mike Feltes.

 In lieu of flowers, please consider donating to the Norwich Free Academy Alumni Association in Peter's name.